-Deep oscillation therapy (also known under the patented names DEEP OSCILLATION® or HIVAMAT®) is a unique, internationally patented, non-invasive, non-traumatic method of therapy that is a completely different method of treatment than therapies such as ultrasound or shock wave.
+Deep oscillation therapy (also known under the patented names DEEP OSCILLATION® or HIVAMAT® as was the older technology) is a unique, internationally patented, non-invasive, non-traumatic method of therapy that is a completely different method of treatment than therapies such as ultrasound or shock wave.

-Its special structure allows the doctor to generate pleasant and biologically effective vibrations in the treated tissue through electrostatic attraction and friction without using external mechanical forces.
-This facilitates the effective application of the massage for the practitioner to the patient.
+Its special structure allows the doctor or therapist to generate pleasant and biologically effective vibrations in the treated tissue through electrostatic attraction and friction without using external mechanical forces.
+This facilitates the effective application of the massage from your practitioner to you as the patient.

 The gentle nature of deep vibration makes it ideal for reducing pain immediately after injury, where normal massage would be contraindicated.
 This efficient adjuvant treatment is also helpful in the early postoperative stage as it promotes dynamic wound healing with less resulting scar tissue and a faster return to normal activity.